 Persons registering citizenship of Latvia as Latvians or Livs, or exiles will have the right to retain dual citizenship with any country.
 After acquiring citizenship of Latvia new citizenship of another country may only be acquired in accordance with the general provisions (permitted countries, permission from the Cabinet, marriage, adoption).

-The Office of Citizenship and Migration Affairs invites citizens of Latvia who have acquired citizenship of another country to follow Article 15 of the Law on the Population Register, namely to provide information about acquiring citizenship of another country.
+The Office of Citizenship and Migration Affairs invites citizens of Latvia who have acquired citizenship of another country to follow Article 15 of the Register of Natural Persons, namely to provide information about acquiring citizenship of another country.

 In order to notify the acquisition of citizenship of another state, Latvian citizens need to submit a document certifying the existence of citizenship of another state, such as a passport, identity card or citizenship certificate and personal identification document of a Latvian citizen.